Maldives travel restrictions

 - Accommodation and food must be arranged separately from the resort staff.

 - HPA guidelines must be adhered to at all times.

 - Mandatory 10 days quarantine must be observed if travelling to islands other than Greater Malé Area after staying at the resort.

 PCR negative result is not required when travelling from Greater Malé area to other inhabited islands for a short duration if this is to provide an essential service.
 Action will be taken against those not adhering to the guidelines set by HPA.

-All Maldivian citizens and visa holders (except for tourists) travelling to the Maldives from the UK (stayed in the UK for at least 14 days or have transited for more than 12 hours in the UK) must observe a mandatory 10 days home quarantine.
+All Maldivian citizens and visa holders (except for tourists) travelling to Maldives from the UK (stayed in the UK for the least 14 days or have transited for more than 12 hours in the UK) must observe a mandatory 10 days home quarantine.
 These travellers must take a COVID-19 PCR test after the 5th and 10th day of quarantine.

 Hong Kong Airlines staff will perform document checks at the airport to confirm if passengers are eligible to travel to destinations with restrictions in place.
 Passengers without checked baggage and holding mobile or self-print boarding passes will be subject to document check before boarding.